ConverterHQ

 Why convert HEVC/H.265 to ODT?

-Convert to ODT when recipients need an editable text document in an open, standards-based office format.
+Choose ODT as target when recipients need an editable text document in an open, standards-based office format.

 What changes when converting HEVC/H.265 to ODT?